stocnet/MoNAn/README.md

 #>  Non-parametric p-values: further away from 0.5 = more significant
 ```

+The interpretation is that there appears to be some transitive
+clustering in the data that the model does not account for in its
+current form.

+## GOF testing

 Akin to ERGMs, goodness of fit testing is available to see whether
 auxiliary statistics are well captured by the model.